 Normally you have to take parental leave in blocks of one week

 or more.
-However parents of disabled children can take leave a day
+However parents of a child on Disability Living Allowance

 The maximum amount of leave a parent can take for any one child

 in one year is normally four weeks, but your employer can let you